sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/cloud-deployment-intro/README.md

 * **Amazon Web Services (AWS)** - The largest cloud provider.
 Offers the largest range of services, but is famously difficult to navigate.
 * **Google Cloud Platform (GCP)** - Google's competitor to AWS.
 Popular with enterprises, GCP's pricing is often better than AWS.
+* **Azure** - Microsoft's competitor to AWS.
+Popular with enterprises that are in Microsoft's ecosystem already, Azure's pricing is often better than AWS.
 * **Heroku** - A "platform as a service".
 Generally easier to use and manage than AWS and GCP, with the trade-off of being more expensive and less configurable.
 Heroku has a generous free tier.

 ## Cloud